 I believe that community– the opposite of going it alone– can be a powerful antidote for the stress of transitions.
 As humans, we are wired to be in connection.
 Thus, sharing time with peers who are asking similar questions or experiencing similar fears and excitements can help you feel more at ease.
 It would be an honor to support you and to have your voice in this space.
-Hear more and sign up here!
+Email me to get on the waitlist!
 (Please note that nobody will be turned away due to lack of funds; this group is for ALL college-bound seniors who are interested in the community.)

 Questions to Ask Yourself as You Prepare for this Transition

-Whether you are able to or interested in joining “College, Here I Come!”
-I’d like to leave you with a few questions to ask yourself as you prepare for the transition to college.
+I’d like to leave high school seniors with a few questions to ask yourself as you prepare for the transition to college.
 You may like to journal on these topics or find a friend or family member to share with.
 It may be helpful to revisit these weekly to check in with yourself throughout the process.
 Finally, I encourage you to add any additional questions that would be helpful to you.